Integration with React

 npm install

-The app should run on a localhost (for instance http://localhost:3000
+The app runs on localhost (for example, http://localhost:3000).

-Creating RichText
+Create RichText

-Importing source files
+Import source files

-import { Richtext} from 'dhx-richtext-package';
+import { Richtext } from 'dhx-richtext-package';

 import 'dhx-richtext-package/dist/richtext.css';

-import { Richtext} from '@dhx/trial-richtext';
+import { Richtext } from '@dhx/trial-richtext';

 import "@dhx/trial-richtext/dist/richtext.css";